browse by topic

 Even if you already know you have certain conditions that will require a physician or specialist, we encourage you to reach out and talk to someone on our team.
 In many cases, we are able to provide care in partnership with a doctor or specialist.
 If you need or want a doctor, our team will manage the referral and transition to another provider at the appropriate time.

-Our free, 20-minute consultations are led by a Licensed Midwife who is ready to answer any questions you may have about Quilted Health, your care and your coverage.
-During your consultation, they’ll start out by asking you what you’re interested in discussing and then tailor the conversation to fit your needs.
+Our 60-minute virtual visits are led by a Licensed Midwife who is ready to answer any questions you may have about Quilted Health, confirm your pregnancy, and help you get started with prenatal care.
+During your visit, they’ll start out by asking you what you’re interested in discussing and then tailor the conversation to fit your needs.

 As you work with Quilted Health, you are likely to have a few people in your care team: A Licensed Midwife will meet with you for your first virtual appointment by phone or video.
 A Certified Nurse Midwife will be your primary care provider throughout pregnancy, birth, and postpartum care.
 Our Client Care team will support you with any non-clinical needs you have.
 Meet our providers and Client Care team.